cowinr/moostey/_posts/2017-07-29-javascript-templating.md

 **Note:** I'm super-impressed with IntelliJ IDEA for managing to autocomplete the HTML tags in the middle of the apostrophe and concatenation soup.

-Context: JQuery
+JQuery
 ========

-With JQuery 3.2.1...
+Where JQuery (I used 3.2.1) is already available.

 ```javascript
         $.getJSON('../data.json', function (json) {